delight-im/Knowledge/Law.md

 # Law

  * Copyright protects the expression of an idea, not the idea itself.
 The idea itself may be protected through patents.
+ * "The idea that I can be presented with a problem, set out to logically solve it with the tools at hand, and wind up with a program that could not be legally used because someone else followed the same logical steps some years ago and filed for a patent on it is horrifying."
+(John Carmack)

 ## Software